HelTecAutomation/HeltecDocs/doc/node/esp32/source/dev-board/wireless_paper/via_program_refresh.md

 + Confirm that The Heltec ESP32 development environment is installed, please refer to[ESP32+LoRa Quick start](https://docs.heltec.org/en/node/esp32/quick_start.html).

+Connect the Wireless Paper to the computer using a TYPE-C wire.
 Use Arduino IDE to open the example we provided or any other program that works, as shown below.

 ![](img/03.png)

-Replace the contents of `image.h` with the file **E-ink Bitmap Array** generated earlier, as shown below.
+Replace the contents of `image.h` with the file **Convertio** generated earlier, as shown below.

 ```{Tip} Be careful to fill in the data of Weight and Hight in the red box part of the figure, rather than copying this part directly.